In This Article

 Microsoft completed the global rollout of AI Workflows for Teams in February 2026.
 Copilot now runs scheduled prompts inside Teams channels, delivering automated weekly summaries, pipeline updates, and compliance monitoring without anyone clicking a button.
 Microsoft 365 Copilot hit 15 million paid seats as of the January 28, 2026 earnings call.
-IDC still projects 1.3 billion enterprise agents by 2028.
+IDC projects 1.3 billion enterprise agents by 2028.
 The shift from "bots that respond" to "agents that act" is production reality.

+Most mortgage companies treat Teams as a communication tool when it can be an automation platform.
+Your team already lives there—loan officers chat with processors, managers run pipeline meetings, compliance sends reminders.
 This guide covers how to build mortgage-specific Teams agents that automate task assignment, document tracking, status updates, and compliance notifications without replacing your existing systems.

 From Teams Bots to Teams Agents: What Changed